Thairo Estrada Preview, Player Props: Giants vs. Braves

 - The pitching staff for the Braves has a collective 9.5 K/9, the second-best in the league.

-- The Braves have the third-ranked team ERA across all MLB pitching staffs (3.80).
+- The Braves have the third-ranked team ERA among all league pitching staffs (3.79).

-- The Braves surrender the second-fewest home runs in baseball (132 total, one per game).
+- Braves pitchers combine to surrender 133 home runs (one per game), the first-fewest in baseball.

-- In his most recent time out on Sunday, the lefty went 5 2/3 innings against the San Francisco Giants, allowing three earned runs while surrendering nine hits.
+- The lefty last appeared on Saturday, June 24 against the Cincinnati Reds, when he went 3 2/3 innings, allowing four earned runs while giving up seven hits.

-- In nine games this season, the 29-year-old has put up an ERA of 2.83, with 8.5 strikeouts per nine innings.
-Opponents are batting .264 against him.
+- In nine games this season, the 25-year-old has put up a 5.00 ERA and 5 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.